 What is holiday learning loss?

-Holiday learning loss is the decline of knowledge that can occur when a child is away from school for a period of time, such as during the summer or half term.
-Most of us have probably experienced this phenomenon.
-There’s nothing quite like heading back to school after a long break and feeling very groggy about what was taught before the holiday (“Did I really learn how to simplify fractions?”).
+Holiday learning loss is the decline of knowledge that can occur when a child is away from school for a period of time, such as during the summer holidays or half term.

 There’s a lot of research behind learning loss.
-A study by Cooper and Nye found that, on average, children scored one tenth of a standard deviation lower after the summer holiday compared to their score before the holiday.
-This is the equivalent to one month of instruction!
+A study by Cooper and Nye found that, on average, children’s scores in tests were one-tenth lower after the summer holiday than beforehand.
+That’s the equivalent to one month of teaching!

-Malcolm Gladwell in Outliers concurred, concluding that children who kept their brains active over the holidays – by attending summer camp, for example – suffered less holiday slippage than those who did not.
+Similarly, Malcolm Gladwell in Outliers concluded that children who kept their brains active over the holidays – by attending summer camp, for example – suffered less holiday slippage than those who did not.

 How can children overcome it?